azer/kaktus/README.md

 Windows & Linux:
 * They don't look as nice as OSX builds do.
 Visual improvements are needed for both.

+## For Designers

+Kaktüs needs a lot of help on design.
+Here is what's missing;

+* **Logo:** Current logo is something I had to pick up from Dribble (with the permission of the designer) and it's temporary.
+* **Icons:** Kaktüs needs an icon set to interact with user better/
+* **Ideas:** Kaktüs needs your ideas on how to improve tabbing and search.

 ## Development